|United States Navy

 bottom wing surface closest to the wall showing both insignia).

 The seat back cushion could also be used for flotation.
-Note early stenciling on cushion face:
+Note early stenciling on cushion front: "U.S. AIR CORPS"

 The starboard side leg is shown on the top and the port side leg is shown on the bottom.
 Both gear